 Professional Development; Agency in Communities of Practice; Transformational Change; Collaboration and Inclusion in Teams, Inclusive Pedagogy.

-Full Bio (~300 words)
+Full Bio (~100 words)

-Last update: June 28, 2022
+Last update: November 3rd, 2022

+In 2022, I became an Assistant Professor after 11 years of working as a contingent faculty at diverse institutions such as Hispanic Serving Institution, Community College, and research-intensive.
+I am a Latina chemical engineer in academia navigating her professional identities as an educator, social researcher, and communicator.
+It all started from my interest to use evidence-based practices in my engineering classroom to help my students work in collaborative and inclusive environments.
+I also work in facilitating professional development for students, faculty, and industry in social justice topics in the engineering profession.
+As a contingent faculty, I had to figure out how to start my social research from a faculty position that is inherently limited by years of traditional roles and peer bias.
 My research is interdisciplinary by nature, although I consider myself a more political engineer and educator, as those are the areas I have been developing through my career.
 My research lies at the intersection of societal change, engineering communities, agency, and education of engineers.
 I am primarily interested in understanding how engineering communities within professional societies influence (or hinders) agency to create transformational changes in the professional formation of engineers.
 I use a broad range of theoretical frameworks, cross-disciplinary boundaries and apply multiple research methods.